 Frequently Asked Questions

-It is important to clean the crusts formed by leakage of blood and bodily fluids after hair transplantation.
+It is important to clean the crusts formed by the leakage of blood and bodily fluids after hair transplantation.
 It is possible to clean these crusts formed by softening and washing with lotion.
 From the day recommended by the doctor, it is necessary to regularly carry out lotion washing every day.
-Usually the crusts are completely cleaned within two weeks.
+Usually, the crusts are completely cleaned within two weeks.

-Is scabbing normal after hair transplant?
+Is scabbing normal after a hair transplant?

-You may see crusting on your scalp after hair transplant.
+You may see crusting on your scalp after a hair transplant.
 That’s normal.
 During the procedure, it occurs as a result of bleeding of the hair follicles removed.
 In about two weeks, the crusting completely passes.

 Does hair grow through scabs?

 Your hair won’t grow in scar tissue.
 Because it is not possible to grow hair in a wound place.
-In the form of damaged skin or a scar, the likelihood of new hair growing is almost non-existent.
+In the form of damaged skin or a scar, the likelihood of new hair growth is almost non-existent.